JoonasKulmala/Palvelinten-Hallinta/h2/README.md

 Still interesting to see the process.
 It begins by accessing the minion file, which in this case would be `sshd.sls`.

 ## Final thoughts

+Interesting topic on how to further leverage the power of salt.

 ## Sources